spm/spm-docs/docs/tutorials/fmri/preprocessing/scripting.md

 clear all % clear all variables clc % clear command window

-root = "/Users/olivia/Library/CloudStorage/OneDrive-King'sCollegeLondon/spm/spm_tutorials/preprocessing/MoAEpilot/" % specify the directory where your data lives sub = {'sub-01'} % specify a list of subjects you want to process
+root = '/Users/spm/spm_tutorials/preprocessing/MoAEpilot/' % specify the directory where your data lives sub = {'sub-01'} % specify a list of subjects you want to process

-% this loop will perform preprocessing steps for all subjects specified in the list sub for i = 1:length(sub)
+% this loop will perform preprocessing steps for all subjects specified in the list sub for i = 1:numel(sub)

-    disp(['Starting preprocessing for ', sub{i}]) % add a print statement for Matlab/Octave to tell you which subject is being processed
+    disp(['Starting preprocessing for ', sub{i}]) % add a print statement to tell you which subject is being processed

-    anat_dir = append(root, sub{i}, '/anat/') % this combines the root with a specific subject directory to create the full path to the folder containing anatomical data func_dir = append(root, sub{i}, '/func/') % this combines the root with a specific subject directory to create the full path to the folder containign functional data
+    anat_dir = fullfile(root, sub{i}, 'anat') % this combines the root with a specific subject directory to create the full path to the folder containing anatomical data func_dir = fullfile(root, sub{i}, 'func') % this combines the root with a specific subject directory to create the full path to the folder containing functional data

     % find the structural file
-    anat = spm_select('FPList', anat_dir, '^sub-*.*_T1w.nii$') % this will return the full path(FP) to the T1 file in the current directory
+    anat = spm_select('FPList', anat_dir, '^sub-*.*_T1w.nii$') % this will return the full path (FP) to the T1 file from the anat directory

     %find and select the functional data
-    func = spm_select('ExtFPList', func_dir, '^sub-*.*_task-auditory_bold.nii$', NaN) % this will give the full path to the task data, NaN will ensure you are loading all volumes present
+    func = spm_select('ExtFPList', func_dir, '^sub-*.*_task-auditory_bold.nii$', NaN) % this will give the full path to the task data, NaN will ensure you are loading all volumes present (i.e. consider the 4D file as a whole)

     cd(func_dir) % move into the subject specific folder containing the functional data